dunderdennis/dunderdennis.github.io/_posts/2018-11-28-reflections.markdown

 * **What do you think of pre-compiling your CSS?**

-    In my opinion pre-compiling CSS has a way higher learning curb than regular CSS, however once you get the hang of it, I'd say it's much easier to work with since you don't have to repeat yourself nearly as much.
+    In my opinion pre-compiling CSS has a higher learning curb than regular CSS, however once you get the hang of it, I'd say it's much easier to work with since you don't have to repeat yourself nearly as much.

     For example, you don't have to type "nav li ul" and similar things for every instance of CSS that you want to change, instead using tabulation to gather all the "nav"-CSS and changing it much more intuitiely.